hapticssymposium-org/hs2026/site/content/program/oralsessions.md

 **Haptic Rendering, Prototyping, and Evaluation**
 Wednesday, April 1, 9:00 a.m. - 10:30 a.m.
 *- Topaz 1*
-Session Chairs: Edeordo Battaglia and Craig Shultz
+Session Chairs: Edoardo Battaglia and Craig Shultz

 {{<programTable>}}
 {{<programEntry time="9:00 a.m. - 9:17 a.m." title="[Long] Design and Evaluation of a Cost-Effective Toolkit for Modular Haptic Harnesses in Wearable Devices" author="Sandeep Zechariah George Kollannur, Katherine Robertson, Heather Culbertson">}}